Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Wander Franco head into the second of a four-game series against Alex Verdugo and the Boston Red Sox on Saturday at Fenway Park.
+Connor Wong and the Boston Red Sox are ready for a matchup with Yandy Diaz and the Tampa Bay Rays on Sunday at 1:35 PM ET.

-The favored Rays have -155 moneyline odds against the underdog Red Sox, who are listed at +130.
-The over/under is 8.5 runs for the game (with -110 odds on the over and -110 odds on the under).
+The favored Rays have -120 moneyline odds to win against the underdog Red Sox, who are listed at +100.
+The over/under is 9 runs for this contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.